|

 Priorswood Clematis in Hertfordshire.

-A striking, vigorous and disease-resistant montana,
+A striking, vigorous and disease-resistant C. montana,

 'Jacqui' can grow to over 6m (20ft) and is absolutely